findmate/cordova-plugin-enable-applesignin/README.md

   })
 ```

-The retuned object contains the
+In case of successful signin the returned promise resolves with an object containing the following keys:
 ```
 {
   email: "zoltan@powerednow.com",